bogoware/Moneta/README.md

 * The decimal precision used to detect rounding errors (see `RoundingErrorDecimals`).
 By default, all internal operations are rounded to 8 decimal places, but you can change this value up to 28 decimal places.
 For instance, this is useful for operations involving cryptocurrencies, which often have many decimal places.
 * A log of operations that have resulted in rounding errors (according to the `RoundingErrorDecimals` value).

+### The Principle of Monetary Value Conservation

+In Moneta holds the «Monetary Value Conservation Principle»: no monetary value is created or lost during the lifetime of a `MonetaContext`.

+Moneta will provide means to keep track of any monetary value created or lost during the lifetime of a `MonetaContext` and make it available to the user who can decide how to handle it.

+There are basically two main causes of monetary value creation or loss:
+* Split Operations: which can produce an unallocated part, both positive or negative depending by the `RoundingMode` used.
+* Floating Point Operations with floating point numbers more precise than the `Currency` of the `Money` involved in the operation.

+#### Rounding Error Detection

+A *rounding error* occurs when an operation cannot be performed without losing precision.
+These errors are influenced not only by the *values* involved in the operation but also by the `RoundingMode` and the `MonetaContext.RoundingErrorDecimals`.

+Every floating point operand involved in a monetary operation is rounded to the `MonetaContext.RoundingErrorDecimals` before the operation is performed.
+The result of the operation is then rounded to the `Currency` of the `Money` involved.
+The difference between the two values is the rounding error.

+The 'error' returned by the safe operations is a `decimal` value that represents the amount of monetary value created or lost during the operation.

+For example, if you perform the operation `1.00 EUR + 0.1234` with rounding mode `ToZero` or `ToEven` you will get `1.12 EUR` with a rounding error of `0.0034`, which is the amount of monetary value lost during the operation.
+But if you perform the same operation with rounding mode `ToPositiveInfinity` you will get `1.13 EUR` with a rounding error of `-0.0066`, which is the amount of monetary value created during the operation.

+In both cases, if you could operate in an infinite precision context, adding the error returned will restore the original monetary value.

+### Moneta API Design

+Moneta main design goal is to support safe monetary calculations through a fluent algebraic API.

+For every supported operation, Moneta provides two set of overloads:
+* *safe* overloads that returns the rounding error or, in the case of the `Spilt` operations, the unallocated part
+* *unsafe* overloads that doesn't return the created or lost monetary value and relies on the `MonetaContext` to keep track of it.

+The `error` or `unallocated` part returned by the safe overloads represents a quantity of the monetary value that has been created or lost during the operation.

+Adding that value to the result of the operation will restore the original monetary value.

 ### Money

 `Money` is Moneta's data type for representing monetary values.
 It consists of a `decimal` value associated with a `Currency`.